winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 38\. “‘Great Govinda thought afterward, “Now, King Diśāmpati is getting on in years.
 There isn’t much left of his life.
 If the prince succeeded the king, there wouldn’t be difficulties.
 I’d better first go tell the six warrior ministers, ‘Now, King Diśāmpati is getting on in years.
 There isn’t much left of his life.
 If the prince were to succeed the king, there wouldn’t be difficulties.
 The king’s land would also be divided between you gentlemen.
 Don’t forget each other on the day of his ascension.’”
 {:#p38}

-39\. “‘Great Govinda then went to the six warrior ministers and told them, ‘Gentlemen, you should know that King Diśāmpati is getting on in years.
+39\. “‘Great Govinda then went to the six warrior ministers and told them, “Gentlemen, you should know that King Diśāmpati is getting on in years.
 There isn’t much left of his life.
 If the prince succeeded the king, there wouldn’t be difficulties.
 You noble men may go and tell the prince this plan.
-“We’ve known Your Majesty since he was small.
+‘We’ve known Your Majesty since he was small.
 When Your Majesty suffers, we suffer, and when he’s happy, we’re happy.
 Now, the king is declining with old age.
 There isn’t much left of his life.
 If the prince were to succeed the king, there wouldn’t be difficulties.
-Should Your Majesty ascend the throne, we’ll also be given his lands.”
+Should Your Majesty ascend the throne, we’ll also be given his lands.’”
 {:#p39}

 40\. “‘After they heard what he said, the six warrior ministers visited the prince and told him the above.
 The prince replied, “If I were to ascend the throne, how will the kingdom’s lands be distributed?”